ellessenne/dotfiles/README.md

 Custom settings for Visual Studio Code are included as the `[vscode-settings.json](https://raw.githubusercontent.com/ellessenne/dotfiles/master/vscode-settings.json) file.
 I moved away from [VSCodium](https://github.com/VSCodium/vscodium) once they updated their icon to a (in my opinion) ugly green blob, and I wanted to try some extensions that are not compatible with VSCodium; I might go back to it at some point.
+Since October 2021, I have been trying their settings sync service through GitHub, so this is probably redundant; despite that, I am keeping the `settings.json` here as a backup.

 ### Compilers